di-wendy/Red-Wine-Udacity-Di-Wang/README.md

 # Red-Wine-Udacity-Di-Wang

-This is a project about facotrs affecting red wine quality.
+This is a Udacity project about facotrs affecting wine quality.